Helping children become aware of the ways in which thoughts can influence emotions and behavior is one of the most valuable lessons we can bequeath.

 Low self-esteem has been associated with a number of different psychiatric diagnoses including depression, obsessive-compulsive disorder, eating disorders, self-harm, and substance abuse (McManus, Waite, & Shafran, 2009).

-Taylor & Montgomery (2007) assessed the efficacy of cognitive behavioral therapy in improving self-esteem among depressed adolescents aged 13 to 18.
+Taylor and Montgomery (2007) assessed the efficacy of cognitive-behavioral therapy in improving self-esteem among depressed adolescents aged 13 to 18.
 Results from this study indicated that when compared with interpersonal therapy, CBT appeared to be an effective treatment in improving self-esteem among adolescents.

 Bedwetting, known clinically as Nocturnal Enuresis, is a potential source of low self-esteem and has been associated with emotional and behavioral disorders.

 While the occurrence of bedwetting is most common in younger children, the prevalence of bedwetting in children aged 12-15 is estimated to be around 3% (NICE, 2010).

 Ronen, Wozner, and Rahav (1992) found that children and adolescents treated with cognitive behavior therapy were more likely to be dry for 3 consecutive weeks compared to those who received no treatment.